spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/11-vmware.md

 3. IP pool management for assigning blocks of IPs dedicated to clusters or projects.

-4. In order to facilitate communication between the Palette management platform and vCenter installed in the private data center, a Private Cloud Gateway needs to be set up within the environment.
+4. To facilitate communications between the Palette management platform and vCenter installed in the private data center, a Private Cloud Gateway (PCG) needs to be set up within the environment.

-5. Private Cloud Gateway(PCG) is Palette's on-premises component to enable support for isolated private cloud or data center environments.
-The Palette Gateway, once installed on-premises registers itself with Palette's SaaS portal and enables secure communication between the SaaS portal and private cloud environment.
+5. Private Cloud Gateway is Palette's on-premises component to enable support for isolated, private cloud or data center environments.
+The Palette Gateway, once installed on-premises, registers itself with Palette's SaaS portal and enables secure communications between the SaaS portal and private cloud environment.
 The gateway enables installation and end-to-end lifecycle management of Kubernetes clusters in private cloud environments from Palette's SaaS portal.

 ![vmware_arch_oct_2020.png](vmware_arch_oct_2020.png)